mrr1368/Codino_BOT_Telegram/README.md

 🌟 Kodino - Telegram Bot Prototype 🌟
-Kordino is a prototype Telegram bot designed to explore and challenge various components of Telegram bot projects.
+Kodino is a prototype Telegram bot designed to explore and challenge various components of Telegram bot projects.
 This bot serves as the foundation for more advanced bots that will be built in the future. 🚀

 🚧 Current Status:
 This is just a basic version aimed at testing different functionalities, including: